-Membership is over 50 people and meetings are held at 7.00pm on the first Wednesday of virtually every month in the Memorial Hall in Pickering.
+Membership is over 50 people and meetings are held at 7.00pm on the first Wednesday of virtually every month in the Hungate Centre in Pickering.
 Meetings are not held in January as the first Wednesday may coincide with New Year’s Day with all its attendant commitments.
 The Home page gives details of where the meeting room is.

 The following is split into several sections, as follows: